 Clear communication is critical during this phase.
 Staff should receive simple guides explaining how to read their new payslips and how to access the self-service portal.

-To measure the effectiveness of payroll management, organizations should track specific metrics:
+To measure the effectiveness of payroll management, businesses should track specific metrics:

 - Payroll Accuracy Rate: The percentage of payslips generated without errors.
-Best-in-class organizations target above 99.5%.
+Best-in-class businesses target above 99.5%.

 - Cost Per Payslip: The total cost of the payroll function (software + labor) divided by the number of payments made.
 This helps benchmark efficiency against industry standards.